 You better believe he will be in the broadcast booth with Chris Fowler looking for his sons during warmups of the CFP National Championship Game between Clemson and LSU, too.

-This post was originally published on August 30, 2019.
+This post was originally published on August 30, 2019, but is too touching not to watch again.